tom-englert/JetBrainsAnnotations.Fody/README.md

 ## What are JetBrains Annotations

-The assembly JetBrainsAnnotations.dll is shipped as a [nuget package](https://www.nuget.org/packages/JetBrains.Annotations/).
+The assembly `JetBrains.Annotations.dll` is shipped as a [nuget package](https://www.nuget.org/packages/JetBrains.Annotations/).
 It provides standard JetBrains ReSharper code annotation attribute implementations.
 This allows you to better leverage the ReSharper intellisense.